 Unfortunately, it is quite common to encounter dynamical systems for which there is no natural well-behaved filtration.
-It is nevertheless often easy to prove classical limit theorems, by using another class of arguments relying on spectral theory: these arguments automatically yield a very precise description of the characteristic functions of the process under study, thereby implying limit theorems.
-It is therefore desirable to develop an abstract argument, showing that enough control on the characteristic functions of a process implies the almost sure invariance principle, for vector--valued observables.
-This is our goal in this paper. \cite[Theorem 5]{berkes_philipp} gives such a result, but its assumptions are too strong for the applications we have in mind.
+It is, nevertheless, often easy to prove classical limit theorems, by using another class of arguments relying on spectral theory.
+These arguments automatically yield a very precise description of the characteristic functions of the process under consideration, thereby implying limit results.
+It is therefore desirable to develop an abstract argument, showing that sufficient control on the characteristic functions of a process implies the almost sure invariance principle for vector-valued observables.
+This is our goal in this paper.
+Berkes and Philipp \cite{berkesphilipp}, Theorem 5, gives such a result, but its assumptions are too strong for the applications we have in mind.
 Moreover, even when the previous approaches are applicable, our method gives much sharper error terms.

-We will state our main probabilistic result, Theorem~\ref{main_thm_stat}, in the next paragraph, and describe applications to dynamical systems and Markov chains in Section~\ref{sec_dynapp}.
+We will state our main probabilistic result, Theorem \ref{main_thm_stat}, in the next section and describe applications to dynamical systems and Markov chains in Section \ref{sec_dynapp}.
 The remaining sections are devoted to the proof of the main theorem.